Banda Islands, Indonesia

 Exploring Banda Neira: History and Culture

 Banda Neira is a small island, but it is rich in history and culture.
-Our first stop was the Benteng Belgica, an imposing 17th-century Dutch fortress that stands as a reminder of the islands’ turbulent colonial past.
+Our first stop was Benteng Belgica, an imposing 17th-century Dutch fortress that stands as a reminder of the islands’ turbulent colonial past.
 As we wandered through the fort’s stone corridors, the guide painted vivid stories of the spice trade, battles, and the role the Banda Islands played in shaping global history.

 We also visited a local nutmeg plantation, where we witnessed the traditional process of harvesting and drying nutmeg.
 The scent of freshly harvested spices filled the air, and it was fascinating to learn about the significance of these tiny islands in the world economy centuries ago.